radojicic23/pursuit/README.md

 ```

 # Pursuit🚨
 Debug your C program easy and like a pro with pursuit debugger.
-Easy to use!
+It's very easy to use!

 ## Run
 - Move debugger.h in your directory.